Documentation

 }

-Then simply reference the resource like
+Then simply reference the resource for css:

 <link href="${webjarsAt('bootstrap/3.3.1/css/bootstrap.min.css')}" rel="stylesheet">